-Something is afoot, and whatever it is, it is big.
-According to MozCast Weather, it is showing 102 degrees for the 16th June which is the highest ever recorded.
+Something is afoot, and whatever it is, it is significant.
+According to MozCast Weather, it is showing 102 degrees for the 16th of June, which is the highest ever recorded.

 The fluctuations were first picked up by Seroundtable, who subsequently labeled it “The Colossus Update”.
 One thing is for sure; there is a distinct lack of chatter by those hit by a Panda penalty sufficient enough to rule this out, even if such an algorithm refresh is expected in the next few weeks.

 Moz’s SEO Dr. Meyers Spots something

 An excellent way to get to the bottom of a significant update is to look at the data to find which websites are moving up or down in the SERPs.
 You can then look more deeply at the differences between those websites to determine the cause.
 The gossip in the SEO community can quite often help focus your attention on what data to look at, but quite often, it is the major companies who have access to the more comprehensive data who spot things first.